freeCodeCamp/guide/src/pages/bootstrap/bootstrap-icons/index.md

 <span class="glyphicon glyphicon-search" aria-hidden="true"></span>

 #### Bootstrap Glyphicon Class List:
-This is an example of the CSS classes that bootstrap provides for glyphicons.
+Few commonly used glyphicos are listed below.
 More of them is avalible <a href='https://getbootstrap.com/docs/3.3/components/#glyphicons' target='_blank' rel='nofollow'>here</a>

 `.glyphicon glyphicon-plus` This is bootstrap's plus/add icon.